W3rni0/TJCTF_2020/readme.md

 s.close()
 ```
 ```
 and during debugging I noticed something strange is happening with the output:
 ```
 ![](assets//images//censorship_3.png)

 ```
-as you can see the server is actually returing to us the flag each time we answer correctly, but, we can't see it when it's printed in the terminal, the reason is that '\r' symbol after the flag, the symbol stands for carriage return, and in most terminal nowdays it deletes the written messege and returns the cursor to the start of line, using this symbol can actually make cool loking animation and most of the animation we see in terminals nowdays use this symbol.
+as you can see the server is actually returing us the flag each time we answer correctly. but, we can't see it when the output is printed in the terminal, the reason is that '\r' symbol after the flag, the symbol stands for carriage return, and in most terminal nowdays it deletes the written messege and returns the cursor to the start of line, using this symbol can actually make cool loking animation and most of the animation we see in terminals nowdays use this symbol.
 ```

 ### Timed